 - Severe and sometimes fatal lung or breathing problems have occurred with the use of gemcitabine.
 These problems may occur up to 2 weeks after the last dose of gemcitabine.
 Tell your doctor right away if you develop shortness of breath, cough, or other breathing problems (eg, wheezing).

-- Severe and sometimes fatal kidney or liver problems have occurred with the use of gemcitabine.
+- Severe and sometimes fatal kidney problems have occurred with the use of gemcitabine.
+Kidney problems may not go away after gemcitabine has stopped.
 Discuss any questions or concerns with your doctor.

 - Gemcitabine can cause capillary leak syndrome, a condition that can be life-threatening.
 Tell your doctor right away if you notice swelling, severe dizziness, fainting, irregular heartbeat, chest pain, trouble breathing, change in the amount of urine produced, mental or mood changes, severe stomach pain, or black stools.